 Self-cleaning appliances create a great deal of heat during the cleaning process.
 Since there is a chance that some of this heat may escape through seals or gaskets, it is recommended you either pull your oven out approximately eight inches or remove the cabinet doors and drawers that are directly beside the appliance while the self-cleaning feature is in use.

-STEAM RELEASING APPLIANCES: Coffee Makers, Kettles, Toasters, Pressure Cookers and Electric Steam Ovens
+STEAM RELEASING APPLIANCES: Coffee Makers, Kettles, Toasters, Pressure Cookers, Electric Steam Ovens, and Air Fryer.

 These countertop appliances can produce a lot of steam right beneath the upper cabinets.
 Steam will travel across the doors and eventually cause steam burn or even melt your cabinets.
 It is recommended that you pull steam discharging appliances forward, beyond your upper cabinets, so the steam discharged directly below your upper cabinets will not touch the doors.
 This will help preserve your cabinets for many years.

-Pressure cookers release a large amount of steam at a very high density, which is why it is recommended to place them under a working vent hood, while in use, in the event you need to release the steam.
+Pressure cookers, the Instant Pot multicooker and the Air Fryer can release a large amount of steam at a very high density, which is why it is recommended to place them under a working vent hood, while in use, in the event you need to release the steam.

 Over-the-range (OTR) microwaves are common culprits of steam damage.
 There are many types of OTR microwaves, but here are the two most common offenders relating to damaging your cabinetry.